-In 1974 six craftspeople came together with an idea born from a shared passion to form what would become the Dartmouth Handcrafters Guild.
-This non-profit organization has grown through the years to serve over 170 craftspeople annually who through Guild membership have the opportunity to participate in the annual craft show.
-This annual event provides an opportunity for makers to display and sell a wide variety of crafts as well as to meet and share with fellow craftspeople.
+In 1974, six craftspeople came together with an idea born from a shared passion to form what would become the Dartmouth Handcrafters Guild.
+This non-profit organization has grown through the years to serve over 170 craftspeople annually who, through Guild membership, have the opportunity to participate in the annual craft show.
+This annual event provides an opportunity for makers to display and sell a wide variety of crafts as well as an opportunity to meet and share with fellow craftspeople.

 The volunteer run Guild always held in-person meetings the third Tuesday of January, May, June, September, October, & November.
 January being the month for the Annual General Meeting.
-The AGM for 2020 was be held Saturday 25 January.
-During 2020 meetings began to be conducted through virtual online video conference platforms due to the COVID-19 pandemic.
+The Annual General Meeting for 2020 was held Saturday, January 25th.
+During 2020, meetings began to be conducted through virtual online video conference platforms due to the COVID-19 pandemic.

-Each year the Guild donates the net proceeds of the show to local charities, a tradition which forms part of the reason for the show’s creation: To support our handcrafters and give back to the community through charitable giving.
-Since 1994 the guild has donated over $230,000 to various charities in Nova Scotia.
+Each year the Guild donates proceeds of the show to local charities, a tradition which forms part of the reason for the show’s creation: To support our handcrafters and give back to the community through charitable giving.
+Since it’s inception, the guild has donated over $250,000 to over 90 charities across Nova Scotia.

 December 2019 saw a significant change of the Dartmouth Handcrafters Guild when the then serving Board decided it was time to step down after many years of service.
 A whole new Board took over to begin a new chapter in the long history of the Guild.